kevinsawicki/http-request/README.md

 ### How are exceptions managed?

-The `HttpRequest` class does not throw any checked exceptions, instead all low-level exceptions are wrapped up in a `RequestException` which extends `RuntimeException`.
+The `HttpRequest` class does not throw any checked exceptions, instead all low-level exceptions are wrapped up in a `HttpRequestException` which extends `RuntimeException`.
-You can access the underlying exception by catching `RequestException` and calling `getCause()`.
+You can access the underlying exception by catching `HttpRequestException` and calling `getCause()` which will always return the original `IOException`.

 ## Examples